 Three is the magic number at Bun House.

 Talk about your triple threats.
-Soho joint Bun House has managed something pretty unique amongst London restaurants, by virtue of being essentially three restaurants in one.
-With so much choice on offer, you’re sure to find something you’ll love, so it’s time to get your buns out.
+Soho restaurant Bun House has managed something pretty unique amongst London eateries, by virtue of being essentially three restaurants in one.
+With so much choice on offer, you’re sure to find something you’ll love, so it’s time to get your bao buns out.

 It’s rather appropriate that Bun House is stuffed with eating options, because you’ll be stuffed by the time you leave.
 First up is the bun factory which gives the whole place its name.
 A cosy cafe, with steam gently rising from wicker baskets, this place makes some of the fluffiest buns in town.
 At £2.50 each, these are the kind of buns you’re going to want to bao down to.

 Bun House offers five savoury options – pork, chicken, fish, lamb, and veggie – and two sweet options, a custard bun and a red chocolate version that you definitely need to try.
 What’s red chocolate, I hear you ask?
 Well, it’s chocolate flavoured with pig’s blood, but do not let that put you off because it’s truly amazing and indulgently rich.